icweaver/SolarPosition.jl/docs/src/refraction.md

 # [Refraction Correction](@id refraction-correction)

-Atmospheric refraction correction algorithms available in SolarPosition.jl.

 Atmospheric refraction causes the apparent position of the sun to differ from its true geometric position.
 This effect is most pronounced near the horizon and can be corrected using various atmospheric models.

+`SolarPosition.jl` includes several refraction correction algorithms.
+Below is a summary of the available algorithms:

 | Algorithm                                              | Reference      | Atmospheric Parameters | Status |
 | ------------------------------------------------------ | -------------- | ---------------------- | ------ |